adityasolanki205/ML-Model-Deployment-Using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

         run()
 ```

 6. **Predicting Customer segments**: Now we will implement the machine learning model.
-If you wish to learn how this machine learning model is create visit this [repository](https://github.com/adityasolanki205/German-Credit).
+If you wish to learn how this machine learning model was created, please visit this [repository](https://github.com/adityasolanki205/German-Credit).
 We will save this model using JobLib library.
 To load the sklearn model we will have to follow the steps mentioned below:
     - Download the Model from Google Storage bucket using download_blob method

     - Load the model using setup() method in Predict_data() class